 Several organisations in Aotearoa New Zealand promote supported decision-making and the rights of disabled people:

-- People First New Zealand: external a self-advocacy organization that focuses on the rights of people with learning disabilities.
+- Website - People First New Zealand: external a self-advocacy organisation that focuses on the rights of people with learning disabilities.